gardener/garden-setup/docs/extended/iaas.md

           versions:
             - version: <machine image version> # B
 ```
 > Keep in mind that you can reference cloudprofiles created by other iaas entries (see [cloudprofile](#the-cloudprofile-field)).
 If you reference another cloudprofile, none will be created for the current iaas entry and you can leave out all of the provider-specific configuration.
-You can also use [spiff templating](https://github.com/mandelsoft/spiff) to reduce redundancy.
+You can also use [spiff++ templating](https://github.com/mandelsoft/spiff) to reduce redundancy.